reasonml/reasonml.github.io/docs/extra-goodies.md

 [Reason-tools](https://github.com/reasonml/reason-tools) lets you quickly toggle between OCaml syntax and Reason syntax when you're browsing tutorials and documentations written in either syntax.

-## BuckleScript

-You'll be seeing [BuckleScript](https://bucklescript.github.io) extensively throughout the rest of this documentation, since it's the engine that powers our JS compilation.
-Its global binaries are installed through `npm install -g bs-platform`.

 ## REPL

 https://sketch.sh/